Digital Nomad Guide to Living in Weligama

 Weligama is a known mecca in the world for beginner surfers.
 The beaches are world-class, the food is irresistible, and the community is inclusive.
 What more can you ask for?

 What might be news to you is that it is also an up-and-coming hotspot for Digital Nomads around the world!
 And for good reason.
-Welligama is affordable, full of natural beauty, and has a laid-back vibe with warm weather and waves year-round.
+Weligama is affordable, full of natural beauty, and has a laid-back vibe with warm weather and waves year-round.

 This beach town is equipped with the basics for merging digital work and play with an unbelievable number of co-living and co-working spaces, all within walking distance of the beach.
 Here, you can catch a local bus just as quickly as catching a wave and explore beyond the beaches to safaris and mountains.
+This guide will give you every answer you need as a Digital Nomad to maximize your experience in Weligama.

 Beach life sounds like the ultimate dream for a fully remote digital worker, right?
 Well, sometimes it’s not all sunshine and rainbows.
 Here we will discuss the good and bad about Weligama so you can make informed choices.